 Once you’ve learned that emotion is your best friend, you will stop running from it and discover hidden gems that will allow you to live freer, happier, and more peacefully.
 In fact, when you finally realize the power in feeling and emotion, you begin running toward it.
 That’s when you will grow the fastest, increase in courage, demonstrate more personal power, and show up for your family’s emotional experiences.
 You will allow them to process their own emotional states, without trying to challenge or fix them.
 Emotion serves to grow you, always.
 Continue to move forward and advance in the presence of emotion – that is real courage, not the absence of emotion.

 After my journey through emotional healing, I realized one thing that bonded me even closer to my wife and daughters.
 When you try to push away one emotion, you push them all away.
 I once pushed away guilt, shame, fear, grief, and many other emotions.
 I also pushed away love.
 I couldn’t give or receive love, because I was too busy trying not to feel.
 When we begin feeling emotions we don’t prefer, we’ll find that the higher-level emotions – love, joy, and peace – amplify in their power as well.

 When you open yourself to one emotion, you open to all of them to a greater level.
 That is when you’ll realize that being a human being is about feeling, not about trying not to feel.
-That is when you will become fully emotionally available for yourself, your wife, and your children.
-They need examples, Dad, and you are the most powerful example that they’ll lean on.
-True emotional power is found in an emotionally available man.
-That is a real model of masculine strength – a man not afraid of emotion.
-Run toward emotion, never away.
+That is when you will become fully emotionally available for yourself, your spouse, and your children.
+They need examples, and you are the most powerful example that they’ll lean on.